cwebsterz/movie-search-test/README.md

 ---

-## Step 5 - Persist Music Favorite Data
-to local api
+## Step 5 - Persist Music Favorite Data to local api

-Using the store.dispatch, redux thunk and fetch we want to get our favorites from the localhost:4000/favorites api when the app starts.
+Using the `store.dispatch`, redux thunk and fetch we want to get our favorites from the `localhost:4000/favorites` api when the app starts.

 ---

 ## Step 6 - Refactor Add Music Favorite to API

-On the form component we want to send the new favorite to the api on localhost:4000/favorites.
+On the form component we want to send the new favorite to the api on `localhost:4000/favorites`.
 Using fetch, and redux thunk and dispatch.

 ---

 ## Step 7 - Edit the Music favorite rank

-Create a new page component called edit-rank.js in the pages folder, connect the edit page via routing on the show movie favorite.
+Create a new page component called **edit-rank.js**.
+In the pages folder, connect the edit page via routing on the show movie favorite.
 Then allow the user to edit the rank of the selected music, by loading the favorite on component did mount and saving the movie to the api on submit.

 ---

 ## Step 8 - Remove the Music Favorite

 On the show music favorite page add a remove button, that prompts the user `are you sure?`.
 If answer is true then use fetch to remove the favorite from the api and state.

 ---

 ## Step 9 - Sort Music Favorite List by rank

-Add the movie rank to the list and sort by rank using the ramda sortBy function.
+Add the movie rank to the list and sort by rank using the ramda `sortBy` function.
 Make sure the sort is by value and not lexical.
+In other words, make sure a rank of 1 and a rank of 10 sort appropriately.

 ---